This guide sets out what to do when you receive a complaint that involves multiple organisations.

 Each local authority has its own procedures for dealing with complaints about the services it commissions.
 If you are working with joint health and social care complaints, you need to factor this in when discussing and planning the investigation of the complaint.

-For any complaint involving social care, see also the Local Government and Social Care Ombudsman’s guidance on complaint handling and good administrative practice.
+For any complaint involving social care, see also the Local Government and Social Care Ombudsman’s Guidance notes for Councils and for Independent Care Providers.

 For complaints relating to adult social care, you may also find the ‘Quality Matters’ adult social care guides helpful.